Harika-SVL/Azure_Devops/notes.md

           mavenPOMFile: 'pom.xml'
           goal: 'package'
 ```
+* If your pipeline has only one Job, consider pipeline as collection of Steps
-* Lets write the pipeline as collection of steps
+* Let's try to write the above pipeline as collection of Steps (as we have only One Job)
 ```
 ---
 name: learning